SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 The string begins on the first line after the opening triple quote (``"""``) and ends on the line before the closing triple quote (``"""``), which means that ``quotation`` doesn't start or end with a line feed.
+Both of the strings below are the same:

+.. testcode:: multiline-string-literals
+   :compile: true

+   -> let singleLineString = "These are the same."
+   -> let multilineString = """
+      These are the same.
+      """
+   >> print(singleLineString == multilineString)
+   << true

 To make a multiline string literal that begins or ends with a line feed, write a blank line as the first or last line.
 For example: